 2. Eligibility.
 The Services are available only in the United States (but not the U.S. Virgin Islands, Puerto Rico, and other U.S. territories and possessions).
 To be eligible to use the Services, you: must not be domiciled, reside, or have a principal place of business outside the United States; must not be engaged in any illegal activity or any activity reasonably likely to cause notoriety, harm, or damage to the reputation of Intuit, our sponsor banks, and card or payment networks (such as VISA, MasterCard, American Express, Discover, JCB, NACHA, PayPal, and Apple Pay); must not be listed on a VISA Terminated Merchant File, MasterCard MATCH, or any other third party or governmental prohibited merchant or individual lists; and must comply with our Acceptable Use Policy.
 If previously identified by VISA risk programs, you must self-disclose when the identification occurred and under what specific programs.
 You may only use the Services for the business and purpose described by you in your Merchant Application (see Section 6 below).

-3. Your Personal Guarantee.
-Intuit requires that a principal or owner of the business (the “Guarantor”) accept this Agreement and personally guarantee all obligations of the business under this Agreement.
-You are confirming that you are either a principal or owner of your business and/or are authorized to act on the business’ and the Guarantor’s behalf.
-You agree that the Guarantor is providing a personal guarantee under this Agreement.
-This personal guarantee is a general, continuing, absolute, and irrevocable guarantee for payment of monies owed by the business to Intuit.
-You agree and understand we may proceed directly against the Guarantor without first exhausting our remedies against the business entity.
-Intuit’s decision to enter into this Agreement and provide the Services is conditioned on the Guarantor’s personal financial stability, and the Guarantor hereby authorizes us to conduct any necessary identity and credit checks at any time, be it during the application process or throughout the term of this Agreement, to determine the Guarantor’s creditworthiness.
-Late payments, missed payments, non-payments, and other defaults on your Merchant Account will be reflected in your business’ credit report and/or the Guarantor’s personal or individual credit report.
-Intuit may, in its sole discretion, accept another form of guarantee, such as a bank letter of credit, in lieu of the personal guarantee specified above.
+3. Your Responsibility.
+Intuit requires that a principal or owner of the business accept this Agreement and liability for all obligations of the business under this Agreement.
+You are confirming that you are either a principal or owner of your business and/or are authorized to act on the business' behalf.
+You agree and understand that Intuit's decision to enter into this Agreement and provide the Services is conditioned on both the principal or owner's personal financial stability and that of the business, and you hereby authorize us to conduct any necessary identity, credit, and financial status checks at any time, be it during the application process or throughout the term of this Agreement, to determine your and the business’ creditworthiness and/or ability to perform the obligations hereunder.
+Late payments, missed payments, non-payments, and other defaults on your Merchant Account may be reflected in your business' credit report and/or your personal or individual credit report.

 5. Participating Sponsor Banks; Commercial Entity Agreements.
 You acknowledge and agree that this Agreement is between you and Intuit, not with any other third party (including, but not limited to, any card or payment network such as MasterCard, VISA, JCB, Discover, American Express, PayPal, Apple Pay, or any of our sponsor banks), however, these third parties are third-party beneficiaries of this Agreement.
 We may require that you enter into separate and direct agreements (a "Commercial Entity Agreement") with one or more of our sponsor banks or card networks if your processing volume exceeds certain threshold amounts.
 A copy of the Commercial Entity Agreement can be found in our Legal Documents page which shall be in effect, and considered accepted by you, upon your exceeding such threshold amounts.
 In certain circumstances, new pricing terms, including but not limited to card processing rates and fees, may apply.
 You agree that our sponsor bank and all parties to a Commercial Entity Agreement may rely on the information you provided in your Merchant Application for approval and underwriting of your Commercial Entity Agreement.
 Terms of the Commercial Entity Agreement will govern your use of the specific services contemplated under the Commercial Entity Agreement.